Illinois early voting's last day sees long lines on eve of 2020 Election Day

 CHICAGO (WLS) -- Early voting locations across the state are open for one final day before Election Day.

+If you have a mail-in-ballot but haven't submitted it yet, officials recommended you bring it to your polling location and vote in person, or fill it out and drop it off at authorized location.
+Don't mail it in, unless you have it postmarked by tomorrow at the post office.

+Voters registered in Chicago can come to the United Center on Tuesday for in-person voting or mail-in ballot drop-off.
+Already, though, millions in the state have made their voices heard.

-Monday morning, early voters lined up outside of the Super Site in the Loop.
+Early voters lined up Monday outside of the Super Site in the Loop.

 "I just wanted to get the vote in," said voter Chloe Schultz.
 "I have heard there were long lines."